How to login and general help

 The overall “Best of Show” award, “The Golden Press Card,” will be selected from the Award of Excellence (First Place) winners of all categories.
 The winner (or winning team) will receive a cash award of $100.

-UPDATE: 2020 Golden Press Card Winners.
-Finalists and winners will be announced later this year.
-Format of the announcement will depend on circumstances and recommendations surrounding the COVID-19 pandemic.
+Finalists and winners will be announced this spring.
+Format of the announcement will depend on circumstances and recommendations surrounding the COVID pandemic.

 Best of luck to all in the competition.
 Tell a friend so they can enter, too!